python/cpython/Doc/library/exceptions.rst

 .. exception:: KeyboardInterrupt

    Raised when the user hits the interrupt key (normally :kbd:`Control-C` or :kbd:`Delete`).
 During execution, a check for interrupts is made regularly.
 The exception inherits from :exc:`BaseException` so as to not be accidentally caught by code that catches :exc:`Exception` and thus prevent the interpreter from exiting.

-   .. % XXX(hylton) xrefs here

    .. versionchanged:: 2.5
       Changed to inherit from :exc:`BaseException`.